By Chet Yarbrough

 Bill Bryson’s skill as a researcher and writer pleases the mind but as John Milton noted, “the mind…can make a heaven of Hell, a hell of Heaven”.

 Bryson published “The Body” in 2019, months before Covid19 became known to the world.
 Bryson’s greatest fear, gleaned from his research, is the potential of a world-wide infection from a flu-like virus.
 Bryson’s comment about the body’s greatest 21st century risk is prescient.
 Bryson suggests the United States, and most nations, have not prepared well for national medical crises.
+This is a particularly poignant observation when one looks into the 1918 flu pandemic.
+America has lost over 500,000 people to Covid19.

 National and international medical crises reach back to antiquity.
 Among many of Bill Bryson’s insights in “The Body” is his history of medical crises in the world.